Is Malaga Worth Visiting? A Local’s 14 Top Reasons to Visit

 14. It is a shopping paradise

 Malaga is also a destination for shopping.
-There are plenty of shopping spots in Malaga, and this is without counting the ones outside the city centre.
+There are plenty of shopping spots in Malaga, and this does not include the ones outside the city centre.

 You can find big shopping centres with the favourite international stores like Zara, Stradivarius and H&M to shopping streets, like Calle Larios, where you can shop for souvenirs and unique gifts from local businesses too.